paolasoria0597/Soccer-Trivia-Game/README.md

 # **Game Faetures**

-1. True/false Questions: The player answer the soccer related trivia question displayed on each card by choosing "true" or "false".
+1. True/false Questions: The player answers the soccer related trivia question displayed on each card by choosing "true" or "false".

 2. Score Tracking: The player's socre is updated below the question card.